blocknics/cbc.block/README.md

 ````
 (API)=
 # API
-The API of `CBC-block` can be founder here:
+The API of `CBC-block` can be found here:
 ```{eval-rst}
 .. autosummary::
    :toctree: _autosummary